Speech to mark the unveiling of thalidomide memorial

-The fact that a Grünenthal representative is given the opportunity to speak on this special day and special occasion will surely be discussed as being controversial.
-I would like to thank you for granting me the opportunity to speak today.
+The fact that a Grünenthal representative is given the opportunity to speak on this special day and special occasion will surely give rise to controversy, but I would like to thank you for granting me the opportunity to speak today.
 Thalidomide is and will always be part of our company’s history.
 We have a responsibility and we face it openly.

 You, Mr. Igel, are brave.
 And you are committed.
-You have just described how much you have dreamed about and how hard you have worked for this day and the fact that you – people affected by thalidomide – have a symbol and a place to ensure that our society does not forget.
-I personally understand your desire well.
+You just told us how much you dreamed of this day and how hard you have worked for this day and the fact that you – people affected by thalidomide – have a symbol and a place to ensure that our society does not forget.
+Personally, I completely understand this wish.

-Nevertheless, we all were able to learn from the media and from statements from those both involved and uninvolved – that this day has triggered very critical reactions alongside great support.
-I think you will agree that it comes with the specific nature of this issue that positive intentions are criticized for other motivations.
+Nevertheless, the many statements made by the media and those both involved and uninvolved have revealed that this day has triggered both a great deal of support and criticism.
+I think you will agree that it comes with the special nature of this issue that positive intentions are criticized for other motives.

 We have chosen to support your cause, Mr. Igel, which is also the cause of many affected people.
 The memorial symbolizes an important milestone of a larger development.
-It is a development towards an ongoing dialogue, ongoing moving towards one another, incipient efforts to understand and – consequently – to act together.
-A development that began in 2007 by starting official and regular talks between representatives of our company and representatives of the affected people.
-Over the past few years the intensified dialogue led to our endowment of 50 million Euros in 2009 as well as to projects in Germany and abroad, such as the Belgian patient card or the direct support of hardship cases which started about one year ago, to support those needs of individual affected people that are not covered by the foundation or social services.
+It is a development towards an ongoing dialogue, ongoing moving towards one another, incipient efforts to understand and, as a result, being able to act together.
+This development began in 2007 when official and regular talks started taking place between representatives of our company and representatives of those affected by thalidomide.
+Over the past few years, the intensified dialogue led to our endowment of 50 million Euros in 2009 and start various projects in Germany and abroad, such as the Belgian patient card and the direct support of individual hardship cases—the latter starting about a year ago, set up to support the needs of individuals that are not covered by the foundation or by social services.

-In numerous talks with those affected, but also for example with the Ministry of Health, Equalities, Care and Ageing of North Rhine-Westphalia – especially in the last few months –, we learned how much it is publicly desired that we express our deep regrets to those affected by Thalidomide, and in particular to their mothers.
+In numerous talks with those affected and with the Ministry of Health, Equalities, Care and Ageing of North Rhine-Westphalia—especially in the last few months—we have learned how much the public wished us to express our deep regrets to those affected by thalidomide, especially to the mothers.

-We are aware of our responsibility and will continue to fulfil it in demand-oriented projects and initiatives.
+We are aware of our responsibility and will continue to respond with demand-oriented projects and initiatives.

-Your courage, dear Mr. Igel, in accepting our support on the initiative of Mayor Gatzweiler – even in the face of the resistance on the part of the representatives of those affected – and your willingness to listen to us today is a testament to greatness, for Grünenthal is the company that developed and marketed Thalidomide.
+Your courage, dear Mr. Igel, in accepting our support on the initiative of Mayor Gatzweiler—even in the face of the resistance on the part of the representatives of those affected—and your willingness to listen to us today is a testament to your greatness, for Grünenthal is the company that developed and marketed thalidomide.

-On behalf of Grünenthal with its shareholders and all employees, I would like to take the opportunity at this moment of remembrance today to express our sincere regrets about the consequences of Thalidomide and our deep sympathy for all those affected, their mothers and their families.
-We see both the physical hardship and the emotional stress that the affected, their families and particularly their mothers, had to suffer because of Thalidomide and still have to endure day by day.
+On behalf of Grünenthal, its shareholders and employees, I would like to take the opportunity at this moment of remembrance today to express our sincere regrets about the consequences that thalidomide had and our deep sympathy for all those affected, their mothers and their families.
+We see both the physical hardship and the emotional stress that the affected, their families and particularly their mothers, had to suffer because of thalidomide and still have to endure day by day.

-The Thalidomide tragedy took place 50 years ago in a world completely different from today.
-The international scientific community, the pharmaceutical industry and governments, legislators and administrations have had to learn a lot from it.
-Throughout the world the tragedy influenced the development of new authorization procedures and legal frameworks, which seek to minimize the risks of new medicines for patients as much as possible.
+The thalidomide tragedy took place 50 years ago in a world completely different from today.
+The international scientific community, the pharmaceutical industry, governments, legislators and administrations have had to learn a lot from it.
+Throughout the world, the tragedy influenced the development of new authorization procedures and legal frameworks, which seek to minimize the risks of new medicines for patients as much as possible.

 We also apologize for the fact that we have not found the way to you from person to person for almost 50 years.
 Instead, we have been silent and we are very sorry for that.